alidcast/vue-mobiledoc-editor/README.md

 * `MobiledocToolbar`

-The `MobiledocEditor`, `MobiledocButton`, and `MobiledocToolbar` are Vue components that all share the `MobiledocController` instance, which allows the mobiledoc components to share data and methods and communicate with each other.
+The `MobiledocEditor`, `MobiledocButton`, and `MobiledocToolbar` are Vue components that all share the `MobiledocController` instance, which allows each of the mobiledoc components to share data and methods and communicate with each other.

 The most basic usage with an empty editor and a standard toolbar is: